 - 1. Read Section 4.1.
 These ideas may seem simple (and they are probably quite familiar) but do give them careful thought, especially when the sets A and B are not sets of numbers. - 2.
 Be prepared to discuss exercises 1-6 in Section 4.1; at the beginning of class, I will be assigning students to write their solutions on the board.
-I will not be collecting any solutions to exercises from this section.
+I will not be collecting any solutions to exercises from this section. - 3.
+Read the proof on the handout very carefully and be prepared to discuss the ideas therein.

-- 1. Special assignment 3 is due at the beginning of class. - 2.
-Read Section 4.2.
+- 1. Read Section 4.2.
 Be prepared to discuss all of the exercises in Section 4.2.
 Once again, I will be assigning students (at the beginning of class) to write their solutions on the board.
 You should be able to do exercise 4 without technology; note that parts (b) and (d) require careful reasoning (and perhaps a graph) to justify your answers.
-For exercise 7, you should give a careful (read very careful) "chasing points" proof for each of the two inclusions you need to verify.
-I will not be collecting any solutions to exercises from this section.
+For exercise 7, you should give a careful (read very careful) "chasing points" proof for each of the two inclusions you need to verify. - 2.
+Turn in a solution for exercise 7 in Section 4.2.